Incredible places you aren't allowed to visit

 Chapel of the Ark of the Covenant, Ethiopia

 Throughout time, the Ark has reportedly been guarded by a series of monks, so you won't be able to visit the sacred relic.
-However, you can still explore the streets of the ancient town it lives in.
+However, you can still explore the streets of the ancient town it resides in.

 Timbuktu, Mali